JXG052/Word-Guessing-Game/pseudo.md

     * use length of that word to print that many blanks as a string
     * output changes to new word and blanks.
 Function - change to blanks
 1. if user input (key stroke event?)
-    * how does user input key? keydown
+    * keydown logs the key and validates for character
     * if correct letter, fill out blanks

     * else, numberOfGuesses -1